sookinoby/mxnet-ccn-samples/README.md

 3. Implement custom neural network architecture for a multiclass classification problem.

 ## prerequisites
-Note that if you are using conda environment, remember to install pip-conda install pip after you activate an environment.
+Note that if you are using conda environment, remember to install pip inside conda.
+Type conda install pip after you activate an environment.
 This step will save you from lot of problems.

 1. [Anaconda](https://www.continuum.io/downloads)
 2. OpenCV - pip install opencv-python.
 You can also build from source.
 (Note: conda install opencv3.0 does not work.)
 3. [scikit learn] (http://scikit-learn.org/stable/install.html).
 4. [MXNet](http://mxnet.io/get_started/install.html)
 5. Jupyter notebook - conda install jupyter notebook

+Mxnet, GPU version has a problem in windows.
+I have asked for clarification in [mxnet github] page(https://github.com/dmlc/mxnet/issues/6057).
+Mxnet CPU version works fine in windows.

 ## The dataset
 In order to learn about any deep neural network, we need data.
 For this notebook, we use a dataset already stored as a NumPy array.
 You can also load data from any image file.
 We'll show that process later in the notebook.